 First off, is it normal to have more discharge during pregnancy?

 Yep.
 Increased blood flow and a huge spike in estrogen levels are believed to be the culprits behind the copious discharge most pregnant women deal with.
 You may find thin panty liners are helpful to help keep you feeling dry and clean.
-Because they can be changed throughout the day, which wouldn’t be so practical with just undies, they can also help reduce your chances of minor infections such as yeast and vaginosis (both of which are more common in pregnancy).
+They can be changed throughout the day, which wouldn’t be so practical with just undies.
+They can also help reduce your chances of minor infections such as yeast and vaginosis (both of which are more common in pregnancy).
 Avoid the use of tampons or douches as these may increase your risk of infection.

 Pregnancy discharge colors: All the colors of the rainbow—almost